 The Fording River mine is located 29 kilometres northeast of the community of Elkford, in southeastern British Columbia.
-The mine is comprised of 20,304 hectares of coal lands of which 4,263 hectares have been mined or are scheduled for mining.
+The mine site consists of approximately 23,000 hectares of coal lands.

 Coal mined at Fording River is primarily steelmaking coal, although a small amount of thermal coal is also produced.
-The current annual production capacities of the mine and preparation plant are approximately 8.7 million and 9.5 million tonnes of clean coal, respectively.
+The current annual production capacities of the mine and preparation plant are approximately 9.0 million and 9.5 million tonnes of clean coal, respectively.

 The majority of current production is derived from the Eagle Mountain pit.
-Proven and probable reserves at Fording River are projected to support mining at 2011 production rates for a further 75 years.
+Proven and probable reserves at Fording River are projected to support mining at current planned production rates for a further 74 years.
 Fording River's reserve areas include Eagle Mountain, Greenhills Ridge, Turnbull, Henretta, and Castle Mountain.